-Senior Center: (detailed budget can be found on pages 106-108)
+Senior Center: (detailed budget can be found on pages 188-190)

-This budget reflects an increase of \$6,000 or 15.3%, primarily due to the carryover of the rain gutter replacement project originally scheduled for FY 2024-25, which will now be completed in the upcoming fiscal year.
+This budget reflects an increase of \$6,335, or 15.3%, primarily due to the carryover of the rain gutter replacement project originally scheduled for FY 2024-25, which will now be completed in the upcoming fiscal year.

-Community Cultural Center: (detailed budget can be found on pages 109-111)
+Community Cultural Center: (detailed budget can be found on pages 191-193)

-The proposed budget reflects a reduction of \$7,000 or 3.9%, primarily due to the removal of annual support services that were previously included.
-Despite this decrease, the budget continues to support key capital improvements, including the replacement of two HVAC units and the carpeting in the youth annex-both of which have experienced considerable wear and are due for renewal.
-Additionally, the budget allocates \$6,000 for repairs to the Labyrinth Teen Memorial, ensuring its preservation and continued use.
+The proposed budget reflects a decrease of \$12,635, or 7.4%, primarily due to the exclusion of annual support services that were previously included.
+Despite this reduction, the budget includes planned capital improvements, specifically the replacement of two HVAC units and the carpet in the youth annex-both of which have experienced significant wear over time and are due for renewal.

-Ives Pool: (detailed budget can be found on pages 112-114)
+Ives Pool: (detailed budget can be found on pages 194-196)